Lei (garland): Philippines

 The old custom for welcoming guests in the Philippines is by giving a flower necklace made of sampaguita, the country's national flower.
 However, in the recent years, more affordable options has emerged.
 This became popular over time as fresh flowers are hard to maintain especially during long events.
-One of the popular modern option are rosette leis, it's made of Brocade cut into necklace of various designs and a center piece flower petals made of satin ribbon.
+One of the popular modern option are rosette leis, it is made of Brocade cut into necklace of various designs and a center piece flower petals made of satin ribbon.